 - Historical information and lessons learned knowledge bases

 - Issue and defect management databases

 - Project files from the previous project

 What are the Tools and Techniques of the Project Scope process?

 The tools and techniques that are used in scope management are:

-This includes gathering information from various resources about project requirements. in order to create an accurate project and product scope, creating products,s and finally validating and controlling the project scope.
+This includes gathering information from various resources about project requirements. in order to create an accurate project and product scope, create products,s and finally validate and control the project scope.

 Outputs of Scope Management Plan